Lunar resources

 The Moon bears substantial natural resources which could be exploited in the future.
 Potential lunar resources may encompass processable materials such as volatiles and minerals, along with geologic structures such as lava tubes that, together, might enable lunar habitation.
-The use of resources on the Moon may provide a means of reducing the cost and risk of lunar exploration and beyond.
+The in-situ use (ISRU) of resources on the Moon may provide a means of reducing the cost and risk of lunar exploration and beyond.